-To be fair, our Central Office (or C.O. as they are known by the telephone company) switching center consisted of 70,000 lines of which only 40,000 were based upon SxS.
+To be fair, our switching center (or "central office" as known by the telephone company) consisted of 70,000 lines of which only 40,000 were based upon SxS.
 The other 30,000 were based upon a newer electromechanical technology named number five crossbar (5XB).
-5XB employed one-or-more electromechanical computers, called a marker, to set up a path through "the switch" by operating various horizontal (select) and vertical (hold) magnets on a crossbar matrix.
+Crossbar employed one-or-more electromechanical computers, called a marker, to set up a path through the office by operating various horizontal (select) and vertical (hold) magnets on a crossbar switch (which are connected to other .

 comment: You should have seen their call-through test set which was built into a cherry-wood cabinet (looked a lot like a vacuum-tube table-top radio).
-An electromechanical work of art.
+An electromechanical work of art that was never as good as the all-digital test set meant to replace it.

 Within a few months of starting at Bell Canada in 1973, I realized my freshly minted electronics skills were going to decline so began searching for an antidote.
 I landed a part-time job as a repair technician at a local musician retail store by the name of Mother's Music (owned by Dave Boehm).
 There was lots of work including: